 In 1534, at the age of eighteen, Mary, who was tall and attractive with auburn hair, was married to Louis II of Orleans, Duke of Longueville, who held extensive estates in Normandy and the valley of the Loire.
-The marriage produced two sons, Francis, the future Duke of Longueville (1535-1551) and Louis, who died young.
-The Duke of Longueville died in June 1537, probably of smallpox, leaving Mary, a widow at twenty one.
+The marriage produced two sons, Francis, the future Duke of Longueville (1535-1551) and Louis, died young.
+The Duke of Longueville died on June 1537, probably of smallpox, leaving Mary, a widow at twenty-one.Mary of Guise

 Two months later, Mary's hand in marriage was sought by James V, King of Scots whose young wife Madeleine of Valois had recently died, and also by King Henry VIII of England, a widower since the death of Jane Seymour.
 King James was attempting to strengthen the 'auld alliance' with France, Mary was not over eager to enter into the match with the formidable Henry VIII and when he remarked on her fine stature she retorted with the witty repartee that although her body was big, she had a very small neck.
 Mary was married to James of Scotland by proxy in Paris in May 1538 and at in person at St Andrews after her arrival in Scotland.
 The couple had two two sons, James (b.
 May 1540) and Robert (b.
 April 1541), who died within a few days of each other in April 1541.

-The Scots experienced a crushing defeat by the English at Solway Moss on the 24th November, 1542, where many of the Scottish lords were taken prisoner.
+The Scots experienced a crushing defeat by the English at Solway Moss on the 24th November 1542, where many of the Scottish lords were taken, prisoner.
 King James took the affair very badly.
-His emotional nature lead him into deep depression over the event with an over-riding sense of defeat and humiliation, made worse by constant worry about the fate of his favourite Oliver Sinclair, who was reported to have fled.
+His emotional nature led him into a deep depression over the event with an overriding sense of defeat and humiliation, made worse by constant worry about the fate of his favourite Oliver Sinclair, who was reported to have fled.

 The Scottish parliament agreed to the marriage of the young queen with Francis, the dauphin of France, to secure her safety from Henry VIII's designs, Mary Queen of Scots sailed from Dumbarton for France in August 1548.
 Mary and Francois were brought up together at the French court and were married on 24 April 1558.
 Her father-in-law, Henry II of France wrote 'from the very first day they met, my son and she got on as well together as if they had known each other for a long time' She spent the rest of her childhood at the French court.